← Back

 Optional module system

 Pre-built features controlled by boolean flags.
-When a module is off, it is automatically excluded from the production bundle — zero bytes shipped.
+When a module is off, its code is statically eliminated from the production bundle — zero bytes shipped, no runtime overhead.
 When it is on, everything wires up automatically.
-The pattern scales to any number of modules with no additional configuration per feature.
+The pattern scales to any number of modules with no additional build configuration per feature.

 How to use it